Vulnerability Management

 Sysdig Secure’s Vulnerabilities module pulls together the scan results from your runtime, pipeline, and container registries to provide highly accurate views of vulnerability risk, access to public exploits, and risk management.
 Vulnerabilities replace the Scanning module from earlier versions of Sysdig Secure.

-Sysdig Secure’s Vulnerabilities module addresses the top requirements for effective vulnerability management:
+Sysdig Secure Vulnerabilities module addresses the top requirements for effective vulnerability management:

 • Provides highly accurate views of vulnerability risk at scale

-• Rich details provide precision about vulnerability risk (ex.
-CVSS vector, score, fix age) and insights from multiple expert feeds (ex.
-VulnDB)
+• Rich details provide precision about vulnerability risk, such as CVSS vector, score, and fix age, and insights from multiple expert feeds, such as VulnDB

 • Access to public exploits allows you to verify security controls and patch efficiently

-• Prioritized risk data focused on the vulns that are tied to the packages loaded at runtime
+• Prioritized risk data focused on the vulnerabilities that are tied to the packages loaded at runtime

 • Accepting risks when the vulnerability matching does not apply for your particular deployment, or you want to postpone remediation